docusign/docusign.github.io/app-examples/embedded-signing/README.md

 1. Close the form

 ### Testing payments
-Currently, payments tabs are only supported by the Classic Embedded Signing UX.
+Currently, payments tabs are supported by the Classic Embedded Signing UX and by Docusign.js with Default View.

 1. In the test application, select the **Classic Embedded Signing** tab.
 1. Choose the *Payment example* Document.